Basic Information

 LRGASP - The Long-read RNA-seq Genome Annotation Assessment Project (LRGASP) Consortium is organizing a systematic evaluation of different methods for transcript computational identification and quantification using long-read sequencing technologies such as PacBio and Oxford Nanopore.

-IsoNet - A tool for inferring co-expression networks based on exon-level expression data.
+IsoNet - IsoNet is a novel tool for inferring co-expression networks based on exon-level expression data.

-ENMNFinder - An easy and accessible user interface for the calculation and visualization of centralities in multilayer networks.
+ENMNFinder - ENMNFinder is an easy and accessible user interface for the calculation and visualization of centralities in multilayer networks.

 Grants